-- The UK requirement for the minimum level of sensitivity for the performance of anti-HCMV screening is that a positive result should be obtained "during assay evaluation/validation/verification with a quality control reagent calibrated to the WHO International Standard.
-In the absence of standardisation against a WHO International Standard, the quality control must be validated for use by the UK Blood Service using the material." with the anti-CMV standard available from NIBSC (QCRCMVQC1 (18/B731) or equivalent). - "In addition to the assay manufacturer's controls a quality control suitable for the purposes of monitoring the performance of in-vitro assays must be included at least once in each series of tests to demonstrate acceptable sensitivity of the test method.
-Where available, the quality control should be CE or UKCA marked.
-The quality control must be manufactured by a different manufacturer to that of the assay."
-In addition to the assay manufacturer's controls, the NIBSC anti-HCMV quality control preparation must be included at least once in each series of tests to demonstrate acceptable sensitivity of the test method. - No series of tests should be considered acceptable unless the result of the assay manufacturer's "controls" and the additional quality control samples have satisfied the criteria laid down.
+- The UK requirement for the minimum level of sensitivity for the performance of anti-HCMV screening is that a positive result should be obtained with the anti-CMV standard available from NIBSC (QCRCMVQC1 (18/B731) or equivalent). - In addition to the assay manufacturer's controls, the NIBSC anti-HCMV quality control preparation must be included at least once in each series of tests to demonstrate acceptable sensitivity of the test method. - No series of tests should be considered acceptable unless the result of the assay manufacturer's and the additional quality control samples have satisfied the criteria laid down.